 The 60 bus runs every 20 minutes between the start and finish.
 You can view timetables on the Traveline website.
 Bus stops are labelled clearly on the Centurion Way leaflet, which can be found on the Route guide tab.

-Mostly flat or slightly hilly.
-Southern section is tarmacked to the north of Lavant.
-Lavant to Binderton is compacted stone and the final section, from Binderton to West Dean, is tarmacked cycle path running alongside the A286.
+The route is mostly flat or slightly hilly.
+The southern section is tarmacked to the north of Lavant.
+Lavant to West Dean is compacted stone.

 The name Centurion Way is based on the fact that the path crosses the course of a Roman road.
 Eye catching sculptures relating to aspects of local history have been provided along the route.